RamXX/cfjump/README.md

 It has been tested on Ubuntu Server 16.04 (Xenial) 64-bit, Photon OS Docker host VM, and Docker for Mac.
 Your mileage on other systems may vary.

-**Warning:** This is a large, 3.5 GB image.
+**Warning:** This is a 2.26 GB image.
 It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse or other automated tools.

-v0.26 includes:
+v0.27 includes:

 ##### Linux
 - Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)
 - Several Linux troubleshooting tools, from `dig` and `iPerf`, to `nmap` and `tcpdump`.
-- Golang (1.7.1)

 ##### Cloud Foundry tools
 - `bosh-init` (latest)
-- [BOSH](http://bosh.io/) Ruby BOSH CLI (latest) called by the command name `bosh`.
-- [`bosh2`](https://github.com/cloudfoundry/bosh-cli) (2.0.16) - New BOSH 2.0 Golang CLI.
+- [`bosh`](https://github.com/cloudfoundry/bosh-cli) (2.0.16) - New BOSH 2.0 Golang CLI.
 GA release.
-Binary called `bosh2` to avoid confusion with the Ruby CLI.
 - [uaac](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html) CLI (latest)
 - `cf` CLI (latest)
 - [Concourse](http://concourse.ci/) `fly` CLI (latest)
 - [asg-creator](https://github.com/cloudfoundry-incubator/asg-creator) (latest) A cleaner way to create and manage ASGs.
 - [Enaml](https://github.com/enaml-ops/omg-cli) (latest).
 Deploy Cloud Foundry without YAML.
 - [omg-transform](https://github.com/enaml-ops/omg-transform) (latest).
 An enaml based tool that allows you to perform transformations on bosh manifests.
-- [Deployadactyl](https://github.com/compozed/deployadactyl) (latest).
-Go library for deploying applications to multiple Cloud Foundry instances.
 - [CredHub CLI](https://github.com/cloudfoundry-incubator/credhub-cli) (0.6.0)(pre-release) a command line interface to interact with CredHub servers.
 - [`cf mysql` CLI plugin](https://github.com/andreasf/cf-mysql-plugin) (1.3.6) makes it easy to connect the mysql command line client to any MySQL-compatible database used by Cloud Foundry apps.
-- [`cfdot`](https://github.com/cloudfoundry/cfdot)  CF Diego Operator Toolkit, a CLI tool designed to interact with Diego components.
 - [`goblob`](https://github.com/pivotal-cf/goblob) a tool for migrating Cloud Foundry blobs from one blobstore to another.
 Presently it only supports migrating from an NFS blobstore to an S3-compatible one.

 ##### Pivotal-specific